Columbus, Ohio, Nursing Schools

 Bachelor of Science in Nursing

 OSU offers a pre-nursing program that gives students the opportunity to work with an advisor as they prepare to apply to nursing school.
 A year of prerequisite courses includes physiology, chemistry, anatomy, and nutrition.
 The remaining three years of the nursing program feature learning via courses, labs, and clinical experiences.
 Students explore nursing practices and concepts, health assessment, nursing care across the life span, and pharmacology.
-They also examine specific areas of nursing, such as adult, pediatric, psychiatric, and older adult.
-RNs with a diploma or associate's degree can earn a BSN that allows them to complete their required nursing courses online in a year; they may need additional general education courses.
+They also examine specific areas of nursing, such as adult, psychiatric, and older adult.

 Master of Science in Nursing

 Students with bachelor's degrees in nursing can enter the traditional master's program at The Ohio State University; there is also a graduate entry option for students with a degree in a field other than nursing.
-Students choose from specialties in nursing science, clinical nurse leader, or health system management.
-A CNS track offers specializations in adult and psychiatric care, while RNs who choose the nurse practitioner track can specialize in nurse midwifery, adult, women's health, family, neonatal, pediatric, and adult psychiatric.
+Students choose from specialties that include clinical nurse leader, family nurse practitioner, mental health nurse practitioner and neonatal nurse practitioner.

 In the traditional MSN program, students take core courses in advanced nursing topics as well as courses in the specialty areas.
 Many courses are online, but clinical work is required.
 The length of the programs varies.
 The school also has programs that let RNs with master's degrees pursue specialty certifications.